 What?
 An independent qualification for professional chefs designed and delivered by industry for industry in order to provide the national benchmarks that will define, develop and promote craft skills.
 Currently the Award can be achieved at two levels: the AAA Foundation Chef Certificate denotes those who have “demonstrated under test conditions the professional standard expected of a capable Kitchen & Larder Chef working under supervision”; and the AAA Chef Certificate denotes those who have demonstrated “the professional standard expected of an accomplished Kitchen & Larder Chef working without supervision”.

-- make best use of existing investment in human resources by transferring skills and sharing best practice, which can also assist succession or expansion planning;
+- make best use of existing investment in human resources by transferring skills and sharing best practice; assist succession or expansion planning;

 - improve business: better, happier, more reliable staff enhance quality, customer satisfaction and profits;